STATES WITH FRANCHISE AND BUSINESS OPPORTUNITY LAWS

 California

-Delaware (regulation, but registration not required)
+Delaware (regulation of a narrow range of "franchise distributors", but registration not required)

 Illinois